Skip to content

 Attributes Overview

 Attributes control how DocTest handles each code block.
-They are written in the fence info string after php.
+They can be written in two ways:

 Syntax